eclipse-hono/hono/site/content/concepts/device-notifications.md

 If it unsubscribes again, the adapter automatically sends a `Time until disconnect notification` with a `ttd` value of `0`.

-### Sequence diagrams of Device command readiness notifications
+### Sequence diagrams of Time until disconnect notifications

-The following sequence diagram shows a **device command readiness notification** while sending a telemetry message downstream via the HTTP protocol adapter:
+The following sequence diagram shows a **Time until disconnect notification** while sending a telemetry message downstream via the HTTP protocol adapter:

 ![Device command readiness with telemetry data](../device_commandReadinessImplicit.png)

-The following sequence diagram shows a **device command readiness notification** by sending an empty event message downstream via the HTTP protocol adapter:
+The following sequence diagram shows a **Time until disconnect notification** by sending an empty event message downstream via the HTTP protocol adapter:

 ![Device command readiness with explict event](../device_commandReadinessExplicit.png)